tranhuechi95/TodoList/README.md

 ### Personal learning points

-1) To implement the server to receive the request from the client side, I need to make it the same process. i.e same port.
-Otherwise, we will not be able to view the request content (non-cors).
+1) To implement the server to receive requests from the client side, I need to make the server and client to be on the same process. i.e same port.
+Otherwise, we will not be able to view the requests' content `no-cors`.

-2) To make both server and client to have the same process, the GET api of the server will serve the React front end part.
-We need to build the website first with `npm run build` first to convert the React front end into javascript  (jsx -> js).
-Here, we add `app.use(express.static("build"))` to the server.js file so that the GET method will render the web app from build folder.
+2) To make both server and client to have the same process, the GET API of the server will serve the React front end part.
+We need to build the website first with `npm run build` to convert the React front end into javascript  (jsx -> js).
+Here, we add `app.use(express.static("build"))` to the `server.js` file so that the GET method will render the web app from `build` folder.

 3) The todoList is implemented as an `array`.
 As such, to handle update, delete functions, I made use of `filter` and `map` functions of array.
 On server side, the listItems is implemented as an `array` too.

 4) To make sure the `update` and `delete` selection are updated when there is only one choice to select, I need to set the state of Id to select/delete to the added item so that it does not stay with the initial state.

-5) Before starting the `listen` of the server, ensure a successful connection was made to the MongoDB database.
-This ensures there will not be connection issue with db when serving other requests.
+5) Before starting to `listen` on the server, ensure a successful connection was made to the MongoDB database.
+This eliminates the connection issue with db when serving other requests.

 6) For the MongoDB database, I need to make sure the web app is `in sync` with the db.
 This is done with the `useEffect` hook.
 When the web app is first loaded, the web app `fetch` the data from the db and set the todoList in the web app.